The Best “Back To Work” -Style Tips

 Note that my focus is on NOW because I want you to realize that life happens right here and right now.
 Not when it’s your favorite season, not when you get the promotion your want, not when you are at your ideal weight, not when you have more time or money.
 NOW.

-Start your get back to work style journey by focusing first on JUST YOU.
+Start your back to work style journey by focusing first on JUST YOU.
 Look yourself in the mirror and make a list of your strong points.
 Close your eyes from the influence of others, current fashion and style trends.

 Style is a very personal matter and most stylish people in the world are always individual and deeply authentic.
 If you want fashion, you can always copy great looks that you see on Instagram.
-But if you want style, you look at yourself.
+But if you want style, you look at yourself and your desires.

 3. Be Practical